 - Metropolitan soils maps

 The 1:2 000 000 Geological Map of South Australia (2020) presents the surface geology of the state summarised from sixty-eight 1:250 000 maps.
 This 2020 edition is the eighth version since its first release in 1899.

 The 2M surface geology GIS dataset is regularly updated and is available from SARIG via the 2M Geology map layer (located in the Geology - surface geology layer group).

 A four-part 1:2 000 000 map series derived from the Solid Geology of South Australia GIS dataset.
 The maps, each with customised reference, portray:

-- Archaean to Ordovician Solid Geology, with all time slices superimposed in their actual arrangement
+- Archean to Ordovician Solid Geology, with all time slices superimposed in their actual arrangement

-- Archaean-Early Mesoproterozoic time slice (Gawler Craton, Curnamona Province)
+- Archean-Early Mesoproterozoic time slice (Gawler Craton, Curnamona Province)

 - Late Mesoproterozoic time slice (Musgrave Province) and Middle Mesoproterozoic (Cariewerloo Basin) time slice combined